hai-vr/documentation/docs/products/xyvr/privacy.md

 Requests to the VRChat API are done using the url `https://api.vrchat.cloud/api/1`

-When you use connect to your VRChat account using the XYVR application, it will do the following:
+When you connect to your VRChat account using the XYVR application, it will do the following:
 - Send an HTTPS request to log in to your VRChat account (https://vrchat.community/openapi/get-current-user) using your email/username and password.
   - We will not save your email/username and password into any persistent storage.
 - Send your 2FA code to your VRChat account (https://vrchat.community/openapi/verify2fa and https://vrchat.community/openapi/verify2faemail-code).